7-Eleven surveillance video offers last glimpse of missing woman - NewsBreak

 “I feel like if I’m not here and I’m not that beacon for her, and I’m not willing to, more than anyone else, then I don’t feel I have the right to ask anything of anyone else,” Walker said.

-The family recently established a GoFundMe campaign to help pay for the costs of searching for Norris.Sooner Bred: Brent Venables is the Next Head Coach at Oklahoma
+The family recently established a GoFundMe campaign to help pay for the costs of searching for Norris.Police K-9 named in honor of San Diego FBI agent killed in line of duty

 Norris’ disappearance already has generated national attention.
 It also caught the eye of Joseph Petito, the father of slain New York native Gabby Petito.